-- d) Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular incompatibilities and Independence of the members of the Board of Directors; - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors; - f) Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN; - g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented; - h) Review the REN Group Code of Conduct; - The overall corporate governance organization of the Company and its subsidiaries; - j) Follow inspections conducted by the Securities Market Commission (CMVM) in relation to corporate governance issues; - k) Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Corporate Governance Committee by the Board of Directors.
+- (iv) Efficiency of the role of non-executive members of the Board of Directors; - (v) Voting, representation and equal treatment of shareholders; - (vi) The prevention of conflicts of interests; - (vii) Transparency in relation to corporate governance, information disclosed to the market and relations with investors and other stakeholders. - Issue opinions upon request of the Board of Directors or at its own initiative in relation to any corporate governance matters, in particular incompatibilities and Independence of the members of the Board of Directors; - e) Prepare the questionnaire evaluating the independence of the members of the Board of Directors; - Prepare the annual corporate governance report in collaboration with the Company Secretary and other relevant departments of REN; - g) Prepare an annual report reviewing the corporate governance model adopted by the Company and proposing, if applicable, any improvements to the practices being implemented: - h) Review the REN Group Code of Conduct; - The overall corporate governance organization of the Company and its subsidiaries; - Follow inspections conducted by the Securities Market Commission (CMVM) in relation to corporate governance issues; - Perform any other duties or responsibilities in relation to corporate governance matters delegated to the Corporate Governance Committee by the Board of Directors.